What Are Computer Networking Skills in the Age of Zero-Trust Security and SD-WAN? (2026 Guide)

 - Automation at scale

-If you understand Zero-Trust, SD-WAN, cloud VPNs, and network automation, you are operating at the modern networking level.
+If you understand Zero-Trust models, SD-WAN, cloud networking, and automation basics, you are aligned with modern networking expectations.

-This guide reflects current industry practices.
-Skill requirements vary by role and organization.
+This article reflects current industry trends and best practices.
+Skill requirements may vary by role and organization.

 Continue Learning